Little Jackie

 Little Jackie is an American musical duo consisting of Imani Coppola and Adam Pallin.
 Little Jackie, which derives its name from the 1989 hit song "Little Jackie Wants to Be a Star" by Lisa Lisa and Cult Jam, released a hit single in 2008 called "The World Should Revolve Around Me" from their debut album The Stoop.

 Background

 Coppola was a solo singer, whose most successful single was "Legend of a Cowgirl", from the 1997 album Chupacabra.
 Adam Pallin is the programmer and producer of the duo.

 In 2008, Coppola and Pallin signed a contract with S-Curve, an independent label owned by Steve Greenberg, to release an album.
 This coincided with the duo's television debut on Late Night with Conan O'Brien.
 Coppola originally signed as a solo act with Columbia Records.

 On August 3, 2011 Little Jackie digitally released their second album, Made4TV, on Bandcamp.
 They digitally released their third album, Queen of Prospect Park, in 2014.
-They released their fourth album, Nothing Worth Listening To Part 1.
-I Don't Need a Therapist I Have Keith on August 22, 2022.
+They released an EP Nothing Worth Listening To Part 1: I Don't Need a Therapist I Have Keith on August 22, 2022.
+It was followed by the EP Nothing Worth Listening To Part 2: I Don't Need a Dating App, I Have Imani on September 6, 2022.
+A four song Christmas EP titled It's Skipmas! was released in December 2024.